quist00/jupyterlab-tutorial/presentation.md

+---
+title: Introduction to JupyterLab via JupyterHub
+author: David Palmquist
+date: March 20, 2025
+---

 # Introduction to JupyterLab
--
+- What is it?
-- David Palmquist
+- How can you access it?
--
+- Interface Basics

 ## What is JupyterLab?
 - Web-based interactive environment